FabianAltekrueger/Conditional_MMD_Flows/README.md

 ```python
 conda env create --file=environment.yaml
 ```
-Additionally, you have to install the latest version of ODL via pip:
+Additionally, for the CT example you have to install the latest version of ODL via pip:
 ```python
 pip install https://github.com/odlgroup/odl/archive/master.zip --upgrade
 ```